w3c/did-wg/faqs/2021-formal-objections/index.md

-The DID Working Group understands that at least one objector wants us to show "more" interop, but concretely articulating that more interop is possible at this time is challenging because 1) the objections contain conflicting requirements, and 2) there is no consensus around what "truly decentralized" means; those that utter the phrase appear to mean it to be an objective measure, but upon analysis, it tends to turn into a subjective one.
+The DID Working Group understands that at least one objector wants us to show "more" interop, but concretely articulating that more interop is possible at this time is challenging because 1) the objections contain conflicting requirements, and 2) there is no consensus around what "usefully decentralized" means; those that utter the phrase appear to mean it to be an objective measure, but upon analysis, it tends to turn into a subjective one.
 Nevertheless, the objectors will need to make the case why the DID Working Group and implementers